domc13/Restaurant-Menu-API/README.md

 <br>

-Here is a sample query that can be added to the input field:
+Here are sample queries that can be added to the input field:

 ```
 query {